AJ8GH/CV/README.md

 * My code demonstrates my consistent attention to detail, which has immensely aided both my code quality and my learning.
 This is evidenced by very strong feedback in my [latest review](https://drive.google.com/file/d/1pTHGox77Wf84Y5FCDSn3JSpmfOoaFZaz/view), where I received **steady** in agile and **strong** in all other areas.

 ### Leadership
 * I applied my leadership skills in my final project at Makers.
-Our 6 person team has many opinions and ideas, with challenges around deciding on which features to prioritise for our app.
-I initiated a team wide vote on which features were most important, and how long each would take to implement.
-This allowed us to prioritise the most important user stories in our final sprint and deliver a fantastic app which we were all extremely proud of.
+Our 6 person team had many opinions and ideas, with challenges around deciding on which features to prioritise for our app.
+I initiated a team wide vote on which features were most important and how long each would take to implement.
+This allowed us to prioritise the most important user stories in our final sprint and aided the delivery of a fantastic app which we were all extremely proud of.

 *************